domain-independent-dp/didp-rs/didppy/docs/advanced-tutorials/forced-transitions.rst

     model.add_dual_bound(scene_to_min_cost[remaining])

 The state variable :code:`remaining` represents the set of remaining scenes.
-With :meth:`~didppy.StateVar.complement`, we can get the complement of :code:`remaining`, which is the set of already shot scenes :math:`N \setminus Q`.
+With :meth:`~didppy.StateVar.complement`, we can get the complement of :code:`remaining`, which is the set of already shot scenes :math:`S \setminus Q`.

 We define a set table :code:`scene_to_actors_table` to represent the set of actors in each scene using :meth:`~didppy.Model.add_set_table`.
 When defining a set table, we can use a :class:`list` of :class:`list` or :class:`set`, but we need to specify the object type using :code:`object_type` argument.